suurjaak/rosros/README.md

 ROS core functionality
 ----------------------

-Functions for creating and spinning a node, working with topics and services.
+Functionality for creating and operating a ROS node.

 | Function                            | Description                                                                                | Arguments
 | ----------------------------------- | ------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------